Some people love blogging. And some not so much…don’t fall into this group, like I did.

 If you cannot hire or contract a designer because of cost, it’s still better to source fresh imagery–rather than Google search and lift it from someone else.

-Or purchase credits at paid stock photo libraries like:
+An alternative is to purchase credits at paid stock photo libraries like:

 You could also use free stock photo resources such as:

 Always read the rules about photo use, before adding them to your content.
+You do NOT want to be infringing any copyrights and get slapped with a lawsuit.

 21. Create a unique image for your social media posts.